polarityio/splunk/README.md

 ## Splunk Integration Options

-### Splunk Cloud Deployment

-If checked, the integration will leverage the username/password specified below for authentication to a Splunk Cloud deployment.
-If left unchecked, the integration will leverage the API Token specified below to connect to a Splunk Enterprise deployment.
-This option should be set to "Only admins view and edit".

 ### Base Splunk URL

 The base URL for the Splunk REST API including the scheme (i.e., https://) and port (e.g., https://mysplunk:8089)  The URL for the Splunk